SESYNC-ci/git-in-the-shell-lesson/slides/git.md

 ===

-### An initial note on configuration
+### Note on terminology and configuration

-As of October 1, 2020, all new repositories on GitHub will have a default branch called `main`.
+As of October 1, 2020, all new repositories created on GitHub will have a default branch called `main`.
 Previously, the default name was `master`.
-We have updated the behavior of git and GitLab on SESYNC servers to conform with this change, which was made to promote inclusion in the version control world.
-So, if you are doing this lesson on the RStudio server or another SESYNC server, no action is needed.
+The change was made to promote inclusive language in the version control world.
+SESYNC is planning to update the GitLab server to match this new default.
+However, the git client will still default to `master` if you create a repository locally, unless you configure it as described below.
-However, you should be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
+You should also be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
 {:.notes}

-If you are doing this lesson on your local machine, we recommend setting the default branch name for new repositories you create to `main`.
+We recommend setting the default branch name for new repositories you create locally to `main`.
 Enter the following into your terminal prompt.

 ~~~bash
 git config --global init.defaultBranch main